HsuChe/Stock-Market-Analysis/README.md

 ## Special Notes:

-* I will be using Range() over Cells() in my calculations because it is easier for me to label a column as shown on excel rather than coiunting the columns each time.
+* I will be using Range() over Cells() in my calculations because it is easier for me to label a column as shown on excel rather than counting the columns each time
-* I will be interating up for the conditional because I can set less values to ClosingPrice/OpeningPrice/TickerName if it is done this way.
+* I will be iterating up for the conditional because I can set less values to ClosingPrice/OpeningPrice/TickerName if it is done this way.

 <!-- GETTING STARTED -->
 ## Obtaining list of unique ticker names and total volume traded.